 - Once the mixture has cooled completely, add the remaining butter and vanilla extract.

-- Use an electric whisk to whip mixture until light and fluffy, 3-5 minutes, until mixture has the appearance and texture of whipped cream.
-Alternatively, mixture can be whipped by hand.
+- Use an electric whisk to whip the mixture until light and fluffy, 3-5 minutes, until the mixture has the appearance and texture of whipped cream.
+Alternatively, you can whip the mixture by hand.

 Assembling the Cake

-- Place first cake layer on serving plate or cake stand.
-Cover top with icing.
+- Place the first cake layer on a serving plate or cake stand.
+Cover the top with icing.

-- Place second cake layer on top of first layer.
-Spread icing on top.
+- Place the second cake layer on top of the first layer.
+Spread the icing on top.

-- Optionally, spread icing over sides of cake.
+- Optionally, spread the icing over the sides of the cake.

-- Allow cake to chill for 1 hour to allow the icing to set.
+- Allow the cake to chill for 1 hour to allow the icing to set.